wavefrontHQ/wavefront-runtime-sdk-jvm/README.md

 # Wavefront JVM SDK

-This SDK provides out of the box JVM metrics for your Java application.
-The data can be sent to Wavefront using either the [proxy](https://docs.wavefront.com/proxies.html) or [direct ingestion](https://docs.wavefront.com/direct_ingestion.html).
+The Wavefront by VMware JVM SDK provides out of the box metrics for the Java Virtual Machine (JVM) that runs your Java application.
 You can analyze the data in [Wavefront](https://www.wavefront.com) to better understand how your application is performing in production.

 ## Maven
-If you are using Maven, add following maven dependency to your pom.xml:
+If you are using Maven, add the following maven dependency to your pom.xml:
 ```
 <dependency>
     <groupId>com.wavefront</groupId>